Author: Charles Frank

 How to Talk to an Alcoholic in Denial

 Denial is not an uncommon issue in people affected by alcoholism.
 First, many people feel stigmatized by their condition and fear being labeled as an alcoholic.
 Others may be truly unaware that they are exhibiting signs of addiction.
-In addition, some people are suffering from addiction-related brain dysfunction that triggers denial as an involuntary response.
+In addition, some people are suffering from addiction-related brain dysfunction that triggers alcoholism and denial as an involuntary response.

 Ultimately, you may also need to consider getting professional advice on staging an alcohol intervention.
 Instead, she recommends seeking more formal support with Al-Anon or therapy to help you create boundaries and care for yourself.
 “For starters, the media, our workplaces, and many social circles normalize drinking to excess,” says Ruby Mehta, a clinical social worker and director of clinical operations at Tempest.
 “For example, you may notice your spouse drinking more beers at dinner, sleeping less and less, and increasingly on edge well before they start missing workdays,” Grawert adds.
 When a loved one has a drinking problem, it’s hard to know how to help, especially if they are in denial.
 But if you or someone you know is showing signs of denial, don’t feel discouraged.